Educate

 If you want to learn more about Pseudobulbar Affect (PBA), look no further.
 Below you’ll find FAQs and other resources to help you better understand PBA.

-All ambassadors are real patients living with PBA or caregivers for real patients living with PBA.
+All individuals are real patients living with PBA or caregivers for real patients living with PBA.
+The appearances of the individuals depicted were accurate at the time the images were taken.

 PBA Frequently Asked Questions